Dozens of teenage girls trafficked and exploited in first modern slavery fraud case

 To evade authorities, mobile telephones and vehicles were registered at addresses of adults with mental health or sever learning difficulties.

-Olugosi lived with his wife Holly, 31, in Cambridgeshire and from at least January 2018 began making money by targeting two retailers, Tesco and Boots, using fraudulent receipts and printed barcodes produced at his home.
+From at least January 2018, Olugosi began making money by targeting two retailers, Tesco and Boots, using fraudulent receipts and printed barcodes produced at his home.
 Bank data shows proceeds of crime entering the accounts as far back as 2013.

-The operation was too large for one person to control alone and Olugosi quickly began to build up a network of trusted associates including ‘team leaders’ and ‘drivers’ who were willing to take part in this criminal enterprise across the country.
+The operation was too large for one person to control alone and Olugosi quickly began to build up a network of trusted associates including “team leaders” and drivers who were willing to take part in this criminal enterprise across the country.

-Two of his ‘team leaders’, Eva Dambrauskaite and Baran Karamagara, were tasked with recruiting and managing the vulnerable young girls.
+Two of his team leaders, Eva Dambrauskaite and Baran Karamagara, were tasked with recruiting and managing the vulnerable young girls.
 They would approach them on the street or by Snapchat or other social media.

-Once one girl had done one ‘route’ she would be paid £100 and told she would get an additional £50 if she brought a friend next time.
-“They would insinuate themselves into different peer groups and just work through them,” said Sergeant Jones.
+Once one girl had done one route she would be paid £100 and told she would get an additional £50 if she brought a friend next time.
+“They would insinuate themselves into different peer groups and just work through them,” said Sgt Jones.

-Over the course of her husband’s highly profitable criminal enterprise, Holly Olugosi spent large sums of money on luxury items including cosmetic surgery, tanning sessions, a new Mercedes, luxury holidays, and even a fridge costing £2,500.
+Over the course of Olugosi’s highly profitable criminal enterprise, his wife Holly Olugosi spent large sums of money on luxury items including cosmetic surgery, tanning sessions, a new Mercedes, luxury holidays, and even a fridge costing £2,500.

 She pleaded guilty to money laundering at Snaresbrook Crown Court on 20 May 2021.

-Karamagara, 22, of Tottenham, London, pleaded guilty to conspiracy to arrange or facilitate the travel of children for the purposes of exploitation and two counts of conspiracy to defraud at Snaresbrook Crown Court on 17 December 2021.
+Karamagara, of Tottenham in London, pleaded guilty to conspiracy to arrange or facilitate the travel of children for the purposes of exploitation and two counts of conspiracy to defraud at Snaresbrook Crown Court on 17 December 2021.

-Dambrauskaite, 21, of Palmerston Road in Essex, was found guilty on 12 February 2021 after a three-week trial at Snaresbrook Crown Court of both counts of fraud, modern slavery, possession of articles for use in fraud and money laundering (all charges).
+Dambrauskaite, of Buckhurst Hill in Essex, was found guilty on Thursday after a three-week trial at Snaresbrook Crown Court of both counts of fraud, modern slavery, possession of articles for use in fraud and money laundering.

 Officers from the Met’s Predatory Offender Unit were first alerted to the actions of this organised crime group after receiving intelligence from partners within Children’s Services and when offences were highlighted by the retailers who had been targeted.